What’s involved in learning to scuba dive?

 Start right now and learn to scuba dive online with SCUBA MORAIRA via MySSI application at your own pace—anytime, anywhere (great for busy schedules)

 Attend a scheduled scuba diving class at SCUBA MORAIRA (great for meeting new friends and dive buddies)

-Take advantage of home study using SSI multimedia materials (manual, video, CD-Rom) purchased through SCUBA MORAIRA.
+Take advantage of home study using SSI multimedia materials (manual & video) purchased through SCUBA MORAIRA.